-Role: Concepts, Designs, Graphics, UI/UX, HTML, CSS, SASS
+Role: Concepts, Style Guide, Designs, Graphics, UI/UX, HTML, CSS, SASS

 After we updated MedSurvey’s survey experience to work on mobile, desktop and tablet, we knew we needed to update the main website to be responsive.
 Much like the user’s survey experience, we needed to take a mobile first approach to redesigning the website.

-The biggest challenge with creating a community portal when it comes to medical market research is in the sign up process.
-If you were a patient signing up, that is pretty straightforward and minimal, but you can’t just let anyone sign up saying they are a primary physician.
+If you were a patient signing up, that is pretty straightforward and minimal process, but you can’t just let anyone sign up saying they are a primary physician.
 You need to be sure they are medical professionals.
-While the main website of information and portal came together, we put a lot of thought into how to verify & identify if the user signing up was related to the medical field.
+We put a lot of thought into how to verify & identify if the user signing up was related to the medical field.